eszterk90/RESTful_API_app/tech_challenges/challenge-4.md

 const Log = mongoose.model('Log', logSchema);
 ````

-Define function to log updates and deletes for a generic table:
+After that, I would create a function to log updates and deletes for a generic table:

 ````
 const logUpdateDelete = async(table_name, record_id, previous_value, new_value, additional_info) {